laixintao/uwsgi-docs/Options.rst

 ``flags``: UWSGI_OPT_MIME

-``help``: set the Expires header based on content type and file mtime
+``help``: 设置the Expires header based on content type and file mtime